ramozdev/reusable-ui/README.md

 } satisfies Config;
 ```

-Now you're ready to use Papel UI in your project.
+Now you're ready to use Reusable UI in your project.